Lynette Lancini : Represented Artist

 in a way that honours the cellular process of their 'plant

-Her qualifications include a BA (Music & English) from University of Queensland (1992); A Mus A (Pianoforte) from the Australian Music Examinations Board (1993) and a Graduate Diploma in Education (Primary Music) from Queensland University of Technology (1994).
+Lancini's qualifications include Certified Wholebody Focusing Practitioner from The International Focusing Institute (2015); BA (Music & English) from University of Queensland (1992); A Mus A (Pianoforte) from the Australian Music Examinations Board (1993) and a Graduate Diploma in Education (Primary Music) from Queensland University of Technology (1994).